dendronhq/dendron-site/vault/dendron.ref.config.vscode-config.md

 ## dendron.watchForNativeWorkspace
 - type: boolean
-- default: true
+- default: false

 When true, Dendron will watch workspaces to detect when a native workspace is created to simplify initialization.
-See [[Native Workspaces|dendron.topic.workspace.native]] for details.
+This is no longer required, Dendron instead initializes itself when a native workspace is created.
+Enabling this may cause performance issues and crashes in workspaces that contain lots of files, it's recommended that you keep this `false`.